Pusty/writeups/ASISFinals2019/README.md

 ## Solution

-The binary consists out of 60 checks whether the input is correct, because it checks each character of the file one at a time each constrain can be solved individually.
+The binary consists out of 59 checks whether the input is correct.
+Because it checks each character of the file one at a time each constrain can be solved individually.

-The checking blocks all look similar to this:
+The basic blocks responsible for checking a character all look similar to this:

 ![](cursed_app.PNG)